credativ/plutono/docs/sources/administration/configuration.md

 ### max_annotations_to_keep =

-Configures max number of alert annotations that Grafana stores.
+Configures max number of alert annotations that Plutono stores.
 Default value is 0, which keeps all alert annotations.

 <hr>